lcarlaw/meso/README.md

 conda env create -f environment.yml
 ```

-### Dependencies and config files
+### Dependencies and config file alterations
 You will need working `wget` and `wgrib2` binaries on your filesystem.
 Add these to the `WGRIB2` and `WGET` variables in the `config.py` file.
+Specify a location for logfile output via the `LOG_DIR` variable.

-If you want to run this in realtime mode, specify the `PYTHON` variable to point to the particular anaconda `meso` environment (or whatever you named it) on your filesystem.
+If you want to run this in realtime mode (see section below), specify the `PYTHON` variable to point to the particular anaconda `meso` environment (or whatever you named it) on your filesystem.

 #### Installing the latest WGRIB2 binary
 Wgrib2 version 3.0.2 or higher is necessary for time interpolations and for decoding older versions of the RAP.
 The latest wgrib2 binary has an added flag called `new_grid_order` which is needed if you want to use this repository to read older RUC data stored on the NCEI THREDDS servers.
 Some of the older RAP/RUC grib files store the UGRD and VGRD entries in separate "blocks", and wgrib2 needs these to be paired together, one VGRD after a UGRD entry.
 The steps to install (at least on my 2019 Macbook Pro running 10.15.3 Catalina) were straightforward, although I needed a separate `gcc` install than the pre-packaged XCode version on my machine which was installed via [`homebrew`](https://brew.sh/).
 This may be different on your machine.
-If not using `brew`, the usual cautions of installing binaries on your local machine apply.
+If not using `brew`, the usual cautions of installing external libraries on your local machine apply.

 ```
 brew install gcc@9